galan/dms-exchange-specification/spec/1.0.0-beta.2/dms-exchange-specification-1.0.0-beta.2.md

 ````

 ### 3.1.3 Document-metadata
-The document-metadata file MUST be named `meta.json` and MUST be placed in the root of the container along with the document-files.
+The document-metadata file MUST be named `meta.json` and MUST be placed in the root of the container along with the directories that contain the document-files.
 The structure of the document-metadata is specified by a [JSON-Schema](http://json-schema.org/), and the `meta.json` file MUST validate against it.
 If `meta.json` is invalid, the container is invalid as well.
-Invalid containers MAY be ignored during the import, in this case the invalid containers MUST be listed to the user, so he can take appropriate steps.
+Invalid containers MAY be ignored during the import, in this case the invalid containers MUST be listed in the export-metadata, so the user can take appropriate steps.

 See `meta.schema.json` on [GitHub](https://github.com/galan/dms-exchange-specification/blob/master/spec/1.0.0-beta.2/meta.schema.json) or [Raw](https://raw.githubusercontent.com/galan/dms-exchange-specification/master/spec/1.0.0-beta.2/meta.schema.json).